Chang Myon: Prime Minister of the First Republic

-In November 1950, Chang was appointed the second Prime Minister of the First Republic of Korea, a position he at first refused, but after an earnest request from Syngman Rhee, he accepted and went on to serve from October 1951 until April 29, 1952.
+In November 1950, Chang was appointed the second Prime Minister of the First Republic of Korea, a position he at first refused, but after an earnest request from Syngman Rhee, he accepted and went on to serve from November 23, 1950 until April 23, 1952, during which has gain the ire of Rhee because of an extended stay in Hawaii.
 He was sent to the sixth UN General Assembly held in Paris, France.

 The involvement of the Catholic Church with the democratic opposition to the Rhee administration first began in the 1950s.
 As the foremost leader of the opposition in the late 1950s, Chang Myon, a devout Catholic, already had a good relationship with Roh Ki-nam, the Bishop of Seoul, from the early 1940s.
 Roh soon came to be known as the "political bishop" because of his frequent critical statements on the dictatorial tendencies of Syngman Rhee.

 In the 1950s, the governing Liberal Party was led by President Syngman Rhee.
 In April 1952, opposition lawmakers and some Liberal Party lawmakers attempted a constitutional amendment but were branded enemies of the state by Syngman Rhee.
 When the assembly voted to have martial law lifted in Busan, Rhee had half of them arrested.
 After a staged assassination attempt on Rhee, police began to investigate alleged links to the opposition.
 Police claimed that Chang Myon was working with assassins paid by North Korea to depose Rhee.
 Under this type of pressure, the assembly voted 160 to zero for Rhee's constitutional amendments.
 By the late 1950s Chang Myon emerged as the major alternative to Rhee, and in 1960, when Rhee was overthrown by the April 19 Movement and a popular revolution, Chang Myon was elected the Prime Minister of the Second Republic of Korea and de facto chief executive.